-About 10 miles from our workshop was the edge of the Big Woods.
-If you ever read Laura Ingalls Wilder books, you’ll be familiar with the Big Woods, and, of course, the Little House on the Prairie.
-We’re out in the prairie, where they had “wood lots” down by the river to harvest their wood.
-Or they brought in the wood they needed on the train.
-At the edge of the Big Woods, we find many barns made out of hardwood, but they are usually composed of about about 70% American elm and the balance is a mix of red elm, ash, and oaks.
-It is kind of tough because American Elm does not make particularly nice furniture or mantels.
-It’s not really what our customers desire.
-In general, we’re usually hunting for the oaks.
-As you look through our work, about 80% of our mantels are made from white oak.
+About 10 miles from our workshop was the edge of the Big Woods, the same woods that Laura Ingalls Wilder wrote about in her Little House books.
+Our workshop is in the prairie.
+Around here, people had to harvest their wood from “wood lots” down by the river, or bring it in on the train.
+At the edge of the Big Woods, we find many barns made out of hardwood, but they’re usually composed of about 70% American elm, which doesn’t make particularly nice furniture or mantels.
+Our customers want oak, so we’re usually hunting for those beams.
+About 80% of our mantels are made from white oak.

 We have lots of fireplace mantels that are pre-finished and ready to ship.
 We can cut these down and reduce the price.
 We can also make custom mantels.
-We were very casually in that we’ll finish up a beam or two.
+We work very casually in that we’ll finish up a beam or two.
 If you like one, great, you can buy it.
 If not, we’ll put it up for sale for someone else.
 No worries.
 To see pre-finished mantel beams on-hand, see – Mantel Beams for Sale and Mantel Shelves for Sale, For inspiration, see also Mantels with Metal and Customer Photos.
-We ship mantels nationwide.
-Most ship via FedEx for just $65.